Signed in as:

 Shalom seeks to build relationships and community amongst people who are disenfranchised.
 By providing a safe, loving, and accepting environment the door can be opened for healing and renewal, creating a sense of belonging to something greater than one’s self.

-YES, now that we can safely move forward to serve our diners inside.
-We are grateful you are considering being part of our ministry by participating in providing meals to our poor and vulnerable folk.
+YES!
+We are grateful you are considering being part of our ministry by participating in providing meals to our poor and vulnerable guests.
 It can be a profound and rewarding experience by doing something so simple as offering a hot meal to a hungry person, and at the same time it can mean the world to a person who hasn’teaten nourishing food, sometimes for several days.

 CALL 509-455-9019